react-native-elements/react-native-elements/docs/customization.md

 ### The Theme Object

 By default, the theme object looks like this.
 You can add whatever values you want to the theme, and they will be merged with the default.
+By default the platform colors aren't used anywhere.
+These native colors are added for your convenience.

 ```tsx
 interface theme {